DrPaulBrewer/stepify-plotly/README.md

   * Plotly[tm] is a trademark of [Plotly, Inc.](http:/www.plotly.com)

-  * `step-charts-plotly` is not an official product of Plotly, Inc., but our 3rd party open source contribution.
+  * `stepify-plotly` is not an official product of Plotly, Inc., but our 3rd party open source contribution.

+  * `stepify-plotly` is not part of a similarly named npm project called `stepify`, whatever that may be.